 There are a number of community-run email lists where NVDA users can answer each other’s questions.
 There are lists for various locations and languages available.Find Out More

-Purchase NVDA Telephone Support and get the help you need when you need it via the phone.
-Our experts can answer questions, walk you through completing a task or even resolve an issue for you by remotely accessing your computer.Find Out More
+Purchase support for NVDA and get the help you need when you need it via the phone or your preferred online option (eg Google meet, Skype or Zoom).
+Our experts can answer questions, walk you through completing a task or work on your PC remotely.Find Out More

 FREQUENTLY ASKED QUESTIONS

 Why should I use NVDA over other programs?

 NVDA is free, which is a big difference from other screen readers.
 You never have to worry about software maintenance agreements or ongoing fees.
 You can use NVDA on any number of computers and transfer to a new PC with ease.
 NVDA does not need an internet connection, and can be setup on a PC without admin access.
 All this also means you can put all that money towards something else.